-The International Cooperative Programme on Assessment and Monitoring of Rivers and Lakes (ICP Waters) was established under the Executive Body of the Convention on Long-Range Transboundary Air Pollution at its third session in Helsinki in July 1985.
+The International Cooperative Programme on Assessment and Monitoring Effects of Air Pollutants on Rivers and Lakes (ICP Waters) was established under the Executive Body of the Convention on Long-Range Transboundary Air Pollution at its third session in Helsinki in July 1985.
 The Executive Body also accepted Norway's offer to provide facilities for the Programme Centre, which has been established at the Norwegian Institute for Water Research, NIVA.
 A programme subcentre is established at the Laboratory of Freshwater Ecology and Inland Fisheries at the University of Bergen.
 Berit Kvæven, Norwegian Pollution Control Authority (SFT), has led the ICP Waters programme.
 SFT provides financial support to the work of the Programme Centre.

-The main aim of the ICP Waters Programme is to assess, on a regional basis, the degree and geographical extent of the impact of atmospheric pollution, in particular acidification, on surface waters.
-Twenty countries in Europe and North America participate in the programme on a regular basis.
+The main aim of the ICP Waters Programme is to assess, on a regional basis, the degree and geographical extent of the impact of air pollution, in particular acidification, on surface waters.
+Thirty countries in Europe and North America have participated in the programme since the start.
+Since 2002, ten countries have been involved in the biological intercalibration.

-ICP Waters is based on existing surface water monitoring programmes in the participating countries, implemented by voluntary contributions.
+ICP Waters is based on existing surface water monitoring programmes in the participating countries, including biological monitoring, and implemented by voluntary contributions.
 The monitoring sites are generally acid sensitive and representative of low acid neutralising capacity (ANC) and low critical load levels of the distributions for all the waters surveyed in the region.
 The ICP site network is geographically extensive and includes long-term data series (more than 25 years) for some sites.

 The Programme objective is to establish an international network of surface water monitoring sites and promote international harmonisation of monitoring practices.
-One of the tools in this work is an inter-laboratory quality assurance test.
+A tool in this work is inter-laboratory quality assurance tests.
 The bias between analyses carried out by the individual participants of the Programme has to be identified and controlled.
-The test will also be a valuable tool in improve the taxonomic skill of the participating laboratories.
+The tests will also be a valuable tool in improve the taxonomic skill of the participating laboratories.

-We here report the results from the 11th intercalibration on invertebrate fauna.
+We here report the results from the 12th intercalibration on invertebrate fauna.

-Bergen, January 2008
+Bergen, November 2008